ipfabric/docs/docs/System_Administration/Administrative_Interface/System_Update.md

 ---
-description: The system update is done in the administrative interface where it's possible to either proceed to an online or offline upgrade.
+description: The system update is conducted in the administrative interface.
 ---

 # System Update

 !!! fail "Clearing Cache Memory"

-    Please force refresh your browser cache after an upgrade!
+    Please force refresh your browser cache after an update!
-    Depending on your operating system all you need to do is the following key combination:
+    Depending on your operating system, all you need to do is the following key combination:

     - Windows: Ctrl + F5
     - Mac/Apple: Command + Shift + R